wesaraw/groceriesapp/README.md

 6. After selecting items from the stores you like, choose the final store for the item.
 The add-on remembers your choice.
 7. Repeat these steps for each grocery item you wish to check.
+8. When you are ready to shop, click **Commit**.
+A shopping list will appear and your pantry amounts are updated.
+9. Use **Edit Inventory** to change what you have on hand.
+10. Use **Edit Consumption** to record how much you used this year.
+11. Click **Add Item** if you want to track something new.

 That’s it!
 You can close the windows when you are done.
 The add-on keeps the information so you can refer to it later.